PowerPoint Video Tutorials

 What is PowerPoint?

 Microsoft PowerPoint is the most commonly used presentation software across almost all professional industries.
 PowerPoint is one of the most important parts of Microsoft’s Office 365 programs, alongside Word and Excel.
 PowerPoint lets users easily create vibrant and memorable presentations that quickly communicate meaning in a professional setting.
-Users can add animations, transitions, graphics, and other imagery to their slides, ensuring they produce both communicative and impressive presentations for their audience.
+Users can add animations, transitions, graphics, and other imagery to their slides, ensuring that they produce both communicative and impressive presentations for their audience.

 Read more about what PowerPoint is and why you should learn it.